Merkl User FAQ

 What’s the frequency of rewards distribution?

 The rewards distribution frequency varies by chain.
-On average, rewards are distributed approximately every 9 hours, but some chains — like Arbitrum — have distributions as frequently as every 4 hours.
-You can find the specific distribution frequency for each chain on this page.
+On average, rewards are distributed approximately every 8 hours.

 I participated in a Merkl campaign but I can't claim rewards on Merkl.
 Why?

-• Campaign Status: The campaign may not have started yet.
-Check its Status — if it’s marked as "Upcoming," it hasn’t started.
+Campaign Status: The campaign may not have started yet.
+Check its status — if it's marked as "Upcoming," it hasn't started.
 Only "Live" campaigns are currently active, while completed ones are labeled "Past."

 I performed an action (providing liquidity, lending, borrowing, …) on one chain, but rewards are distributed on another, is that normal?